pixelgrade/customify/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PixCustomify is a custom WordPress plugin that extends the customizer
+Customify is a custom WordPress plugin that extends the customizer

 == Description ==